 Some time ago, around 2016, I threw myself into an online “debate” that, in retrospect, I wasn’t prepared for.
 As a lifelong lefty and feminist, I saw a sudden shift in the way people were interacting with each other online, particularly around feminism and politics.
 It had turned ugly.

-I’ve definitely had me some flame wars and sleepless nights in my time.
-I have also, over these years, moderated and managed large fan communities and advised people who had lives on how to navigate this space, by diving in and making myself a Crash Test Dummy and reporting back, often well before the battle scars had healed.
+I’ve definitely had some flame wars and sleepless nights in my time.
+Mostly, and ironically, from other women.
+I’ve designed, moderated and managed large fan communities and advised normies who had lives on how to navigate this space, by diving in and making myself a Crash Test Dummy and reporting back, often well before the battle scars had healed.

 In other words, I’ve seen things.
 I’ve done things.
 I’m writing a book about this.

-Until I saw that a rape shelter in Vancouver had been defunded as a result of a campaign by trans rights activists who had tormented them for months, including nailing a dead rat nailed to their door, encouraged by a member of parliament, for the crime of excluding natal males.
-I saw death threats, rape threats, and a whole cascade of shit flung in the direction of women for what I thought were reasonable questions about the implications of Bill C-16.
-It hadn’t reached Australia yet, but I was concerned it might be a blind spot that well-meaning lefties hadn’t considered.
+Until I saw that a rape shelter in Vancouver defunded because of a campaign by trans rights activists who had tormented them for months, including nailing a dead rat nailed to their door, encouraged by a member of parliament, for the crime of excluding natal males.
+I saw death threats, rape threats, and a whole cascade of shit flung toward women for what I thought were reasonable questions about the implications of Bill C-16.
+And the delightful Jessica Yaniv, who, whilst clearly not representative of the trans community, presented a potential policy problem that we, in Australia, had the opportunity to proactively address if we paid attention.
+I was increasingly concerned it might be a blind spot that well-meaning mainstream lefties hadn’t considered.

-It started to look, to me, less like an internet flame war, and more like women were saying no and violent men didn’t like it.
-And that whilst our lawmakers and representatives clearly had good intentions, like me, they wanted a resolution, they just weren’t aware of what was happening here, and needed to see the glaring loophole created by legislation that came to be known globally as Self-ID.
+But with everything that happened there, it looked, to me, less like an internet flame war, and more like women were saying no and being punished for it and cut out of what should be a fair consultation.
+And whilst our lawmakers and representatives clearly have good intentions, like me, they just weren’t aware of what was happening there, and needed to be alerted to the glaring loophole created by legislation that came to be known as “Self-ID”.

-So, in 2017, I said something.
-I have a small platform, but hadn’t been on Twitter for a while.
+I hadn’t been on Twitter for a while.
 Trump’s election had turned Twitter into fuckwit central, and it was nowhere near the Twitter of old, and I was… just busy running my business.
-Also, when you’re a political scientist and actually know things, it can be stressful seeing bad political takes, much like it must be for a Doctor watching House MD.
-Entertaining, but… yeah it doesn’t work like that.
+Also, when you’re a politics grad and actually know things, it can be stressful seeing bad political takes, much like it must be for a Doctor watching House MD.
+Entertaining, but… yeah it really doesn’t work like that and it’s probably going to take 10 years minimum to get any of this to the High Court, my guy.
+Calm down.

 The grownups know this, right?

-Anyway, I was back on Twitter, in good faith, using what social capital I had built over the years, trying to make people aware that this was happening.
+Anyway, after Megan Murphy was banned, I felt a need to add my voice in her defence.
+So I was back on Twitter, in good faith, using what social capital I had built over the years, trying to make people aware that this was happening.

 I mean the hardcore MAGAs, the Red Pillers, the Fundamentalist Christians, the US Far Right.
 Birther nuts.
 Nazis.
 Actual Racists.
 Real Transphobes and anti-LGBT.
-And I saw a whole bunch of otherwise reasonable people there too, who had no idea what they were caught up in, because of the reasonable faces of the Intellectual Dark Web that greeted everyone as they arrived.
+And I saw a bunch of otherwise reasonable people there too, who had no idea what they were enabling, because of the supposedly-reasonable faces of the Intellectual Dark Web that greeted everyone as they arrived after being called a TERF and were trying to figure out what a TERF was.

-So, after blocking all the aggressive far right nutters, because I was still trying to understand this issue without being doxxed, I turned to some content creators who (seemingly) were asking the same question I was:
+After playing whack-a-mole with the aggressive far right nutters (because I was still trying to understand this without being doxxed or getting threats), I turned to some content creators who (seemingly) were asking the same question I was:

 What the fuck is going on here?

-This is where it takes a turn, because, I am going to say, there were very few people on the left talking about this.
-In fact, every time I raised it, I found myself blocked, or hounded by seemingly endless insults and threats by Twitter accounts with anime profile pictures (again, weird, but ok what is this thing…oh… botnets).
+This is where it takes a turn, because, I am going to say, at the time it appeared there were very few people on the left openly talking about this.
+In fact, every time I raised it, I found myself blocked, or hounded by seemingly endless insults and threats by Twitter accounts with anime profile pictures (again, weird, but ok what is this thing…oh… botnets… cool.
+Terrifying how good they’ve gotten, but also… cool.).

 I saw what went down at Evergreen College.
 I saw a bunch of reasonable people writing about the problem on College Campuses.
-In retrospect it is obviously cherry-picked, but at the time, it looked like a crazy trend that I had stumbled on and had better warn people.
+Having been in student politics, I knew that fringe was always there, but I assumed they were relegated to the playpen with busywork like the old days.
+In retrospect, that is obviously cherry-picked, but as a first time observer, it looked like something I had stumbled on.

-The handful of “reasonable” influencers that were saying they were “left” or “liberals” who kept talking about “conversations with the other side” were not the best representatives for the arguments, and didn’t seem to know political theory or the tech side, so, in good faith, I thought I should add to the conversation and correct some things.
+The handful of “reasonable” influencers that were saying they were “left” or “liberals” who kept talking about “conversations with the other side” were not good representatives for the arguments.
+They didn’t seem to know political theory or anything about the history or makeup of the internet, so, in good faith, I thought I should add to the conversation and correct some things.

 But, oh shit.
 I hate video.
 Ugh.

-I don’t really have time to write, and have been out of Academia for a long time and these guys all seem really smart.
-And, given how scary some of the extremists are, I had better cross my T’s and dot my I’s before I write anything of substance, lest I be DESTROYED with FACTS and LOGIC by Ben Shapiro.
+I don’t really have time to write, and was out of Academia for a long time, so I took it on face value and assumed the PhD people knew what they were talking about.
+These guys all seem really smart.
+And, given how scary some of the extremists are, I had better cross my T’s and dot my I’s before I write anything of substance, lest I be DESTROYED with FACTS and LOGIC by Ben Shapiro, or highly regarded public intellectuals Tim Pool and Dave Rubin.

-So I killed two birds with one stone, and started streaming and talking about this stuff on my YouTube channel, which I had been meaning to start anyway, talking about data, ethics, surveillance and some of the problems with Big Tech that I saw coming down the pipe.
+So I killed two birds with one stone, and started streaming and talking about this stuff on my YouTube channel, which I had been meaning to start anyway, talking about data, ethics, surveillance and some of the problems with Big Tech moving away from Human-Centred Design that I saw coming down the pipe.

 Initially, I would talk to anyone I found interesting, that would talk to me, within reason.
-It was mostly those people who were saying they were left wing or moderate, but confused me because their theory was off.
+They were saying they were left wing or moderate, but kept confusing me because their theory/reasoning was off.
 Again, I just assumed that they didn’t know political theory in detail and needed correcting.
 Most people don’t.
-I’m used to that.
+That’s normal.

-So I thought I’d enter the conversation and try to set them straight.
+So I thought I’d try to set them straight.

 What was waiting for me was a big ol’ love bomb from a whole bunch of “reasonable centrist people willing to talk about the thing everyone wouldn’t talk about but giving the slightly wrong answers and leaving out the Tech angle”.
 Meanwhile, presenting a reasonable front for the crazy and extreme people I was, quite frankly, scared of.